BHANDARI HOSIERY EXPORTS LIMITED

-DIRECTORS AND KMPs
+DIRECTORS AND KMPs (i) Appointments

 (ii) Retirement by rotation

-(iv) Declarations by Independent Directors
+(v) Declarations by Independent Directors

-Pursuant to sub section (6) of Section 149 of the Companies Act 2013 and Reg 16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirement) Regulations 2015 theIndependent Directors of the Company have given declaration to the Company that theyqualify the criteria of independence as required under the Act and the regulations.
+Pursuant to sub section (6) of Section 149 of the Companies Act 2013 and Reg.
+16(1)(b) of the SEBI (Listing Obligations and Disclosure Requirement) Regulations 2015 theIndependent Directors of the Company have given declaration to the Company that theyqualify the criteria of independence as required under the Act and the regulations.

-(v) Board Evaluation
+(vi) Board Evaluation

 The Board has carried out an annual evaluation of its own performance the directorsand also committees of the Board based on the guideline formulated by the Nomination &Remuneration Committee.
 Board composition quality and timely flow of informationfrequency of meetings and level of participation in discussions were some of theparameters considered during the evaluation process.
 A note on the familiarizing programmeadopted by the Company for the orientation and training of the Directors and the Boardevaluation process undertaken in compliance with the provisions of the Companies Act 2013and SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 is providedin the Corporate Governance Report which forms part of this Report.

-Further a Separate Meeting of the Independent Directors of the Company was held onceduring the year on 02.11.2015 which also reviewed the performance of theNon-executive directors Chairman of the Company and performance of the Board as a whole.
+Further a Separate Meeting of the Independent Directors of the Company was held onceduring the year on 09.11.2020 and 13.02.2021 which also reviewed the performance of theNon-executive directors Chairman of the Company and performance of the Board as a whole.

-(vi) Nomination & Remuneration Policy
+(vii) Nomination & Remuneration Policy

-The Board has on the recommendation of the Nomination & Remuneration Committeeframed a Policy for selection appointment and remuneration of Directors and KeyManagerial Personnel.
-More details of the same are given in the Corporate GovernanceReport.
+On the recommendation of the Nomination & Remuneration Committee the board hasalready framed a Policy for selection appointment and remuneration of Directors and KeyManagerial Personnel.
+Saliant feature of Nomination and Remuneration Policy are annexedherewith as Annexure A.

-(vii) Board Meetings
+(viii) Board Meetings

-During the year 10 Board Meetings and 6 Audit Committee Meetings were convened andheld.
+During the year 5 Board Meetings and 5 Audit Committee Meetings were convened andheld.
 The details are given in the Corporate Governance Report.
 The intervening gapbetween the two Meetings was within the period prescribed under the Companies Act 2013.

-(viii) Key Managerial Personnel
+(ix) Key Managerial Personnel